abhiThere/travelry/README.md

 # 🛫 Travelry

-A travel website that presents spectacular travel destinations at a glance.
+A travel website that showcases iconic travel destinations at a glance.

 The website is live at [Travelry](https://abhithere.github.io/travelry/)